morph-l2/morph-doc/docs/build-on-morph/practical-examples/2-bridge-between-morph-and-ethereum.md

 ### Target Smart Contract

 Let’s start by deploying the target smart contract.
 We will use the Greeter contract for this example, but you can use any other contract.
-Deploy it to either Sepolia or Morph.
+Deploy it to either Holesky or Morph.
 On Morph, L1 and L2 use the same API, so it’s up to you.

 ```solidity